 Many workers in large factories in developing countries are internal migrants from rural areas.
-We examine the relationship between workers’ migration status and the working conditions they face in a household survey of garment workers in Bangladesh.
-We document that migrants are in firms with higher wages but worse working conditions, but as their careers progress, they have higher mobility than locals as they move towards firms with better conditions.
-These facts are consistent with a model in which migrants are poorly informed about working conditions upon beginning work but learn more as they gain experience in the industry.
+We develop a model in which migrants are poorly informed about working conditions upon beginning work but learn more as they gain experience in the industry.
+We then examine the relationship between workers' migration status and the working conditions they face in a household survey of garment workers in Bangladesh.
+Consistent with the model, migrants are in firms with higher wages but worse working conditions, but as their careers progress, they have higher mobility than locals as they move towards firms with better conditions.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.

 Each topic is linked to an index of publications on that topic.